 4. Chile

 In the 2019 GPI, Chile scored the highest ranking of all the safest countries in Latin America, ranking 27th worldwide.
-However, ongoing civil unrest in reaction to a very unpopular government means that it has slipped from its pedestal in recent years.
+However, ongoing civil unrest in reaction to a very unpopular government means that it has slipped from its pedestal in recent years, but the good news is that it seems to have stabilised, with no changes in ranking year-on-year in 2026.

 Away from the big cities, Chile’s most beautiful areas are still very much peaceful, so just keep up-to-date with protests and plan your trip to the ex-safest country in South America accordingly.